Enjoy lively discussions with others on today's most intriguing books and topics.

 It’s 1938.
 The Great Depression lingers.
 Hitler is threatening Europe, and world-weary Americans long for wonder.
 They find it in two giraffes who miraculously survive a hurricane while crossing the Atlantic.
 What follows is a twelve-day road trip in a custom truck to deliver Southern California’s first giraffes to the San Diego Zoo.
 Behind the wheel is the young Dust Bowl rowdy Woodrow.
 Inspired by true events, the tale weaves real-life figures with fictional ones, including the world’s first female zoo director, a crusty old man with a past, a young female photographer with a secret, and assorted reprobates as spotty as the giraffes.

 Will the book be available for me to borrow?

 Yes!
 Stop in to your local branch or call 330.452.0665 to reserve your copy.

 Where can I find books by my favorite author, explore similar authors, or find the next book in the series I'm reading?

-You can get recommendations from your librarian by filling out a form for your next read.
-You may also want to check out our blog, where librarians highlight other favorites from bestselling authors.
+You can get recommendations from your librarian or check out our blog, where librarians highlight other favorites from bestselling authors.